Evaluating Model Prediction Performance with Recall

 For instance, in a financial fraud detection model, increasing recall by broadly categorizing transactions as suspicious could result in mistakenly identifying legitimate transactions as fraudulent.

-Thus, evaluating a model should involve considering both precision and recall.
+That’s why model evaluation should consider both precision and recall.

 To balance the trade-off between the two, a comprehensive evaluation metric called the F1-Score